-Funding cost: IFFIm's cost of funding compared to that of its donors serves as an indicator of IFFIm's efficiency.
-IFFIm's current weighted average cost of its outstanding bonds is 18.6 basis points over threemonth USD LIBOR.
-This is 5.2 basis points higher than the weighted average cost of borrowing of its donors of 13.4 basis points over three-month USD LIBOR as calculated in November 2016.
+- Funding cost: IFFIm's cost of funding compared to that of its donors serves as an indicator of IFFIm's efficiency.
+IFFIm's current weighted average cost of its outstanding bonds is 20.0 basis points over USD LIBOR.
+This is 7.0 basis points higher than the weighted average cost of borrowing of its donors of 13.0 basis points over USD LIBOR as calculated at the time of the latest IFFIm bond issuance in November 2017.
 However, since its inception, IFFIm has accessed the capital markets at a weighted average cost of borrowing that is in total lower than that of its donors.
-IFFIm's weighted average cost of all its bonds issued since its inception is 1.2 basis points over three-month USD LIBOR.
-This is 8.8 basis points lower than the weighted average cost of borrowing of its donors, which is 10 basis points over three-month USD LIBOR calculated over the same period.

-- Maximising value for money: IFFIm aims to deliver maximum value for money to Gavi for every dollar invested by its donors.
-As a measure of value for money, the estimated total of IFFIm's disbursements to Gavi is expected to exceed 90% of the estimated total of Grantor pledges over IFFIm's lifetime, a measure that IFFIm has historically achieved, including in 2016, despite varying market conditions.
+IFFIm's weighted average cost of all its bonds issued since its inception is 2 basis points over USD LIBOR.
+This is 8.0 basis points lower than the weighted average cost of borrowing of its donors, which is 10 basis points over USD LIBOR calculated over the same period. - Maximising value for money: IFFIm aims to deliver maximum value for money to Gavi for every dollar invested by its donors.
+As a measure of value for money, the estimated total of IFFIm's disbursements to Gavi is expected to exceed 90% of the estimated total of Grantor pledges over IFFIm's lifetime, a measure that IFFIm has historically achieved, including in 2017, despite varying market conditions.
 It is expected that IFFIm will continue to represent good value for money barring any significant market downturns. - Flexibility: One of IFFIm's core values is the financial flexibility that it provides Gavi by allowing it to delink its immunisation programmes from when Grantor payments are received and link them to when funding is needed.
 This means that Gavi is able to determine the timing and amount of drawdown from IFFIm based on its needs, for example, whether to frontload resources over a short period of time or draw down on smaller amounts over a longer period of time, without incurring significant costs in either situation.
-Because of this flexibility, in 2016, Gavi was able to drawdown a total of US\$ 100 million in IFFIm funds that had been previously deferred until the funding need arose.
-Gavi will make more drawdowns from IFFIm in the period from 2017 to 2020 as programmatic needs arise. - Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
+Because of this flexibility, Gavi did not drawdown on IFFIm funding in 2017 and deferred any drawdowns to the period from 2018 to 2020.

+• Strategic market access: IFFIm's funding strategy is premised on the intention to optimise the following three objectives: (1) funding cost; (2) diversification; and (3) raising the profiles of IFFIm and Gavi and increasing awareness of Gavi's immunisation mission.
 IFFIm continues to achieve this strategy by issuing bonds in different currencies and regions, attracting new investors and broadening its geographical reach.
-In 2016, IFFIm re-entered the international US dollar benchmark market raising US\$ 500 million through the issuance of 3-year floating rate vaccine bonds.
-In addition to participation from traditional bond investors, the transaction also generated demand from a growing socially responsible investor base.
-The bonds were oversubscribed demonstrating IFFIm's continued effectiveness in outreaching diverse investors in a variety of markets to support Gavi's life-saving mission.
+In 2017, IFFIm returned to the international United States dollar benchmark market raising US\$ 300 million through the issuance of 3-year floating rate vaccine bonds.
+The issuance provided investors worldwide with an opportunity to invest in socially responsible bonds that will help protect tens of millions of children from preventable diseases.
+The bonds were oversubscribed demonstrating IFFIm's continued effectiveness in capturing investor attention to support Gavi's life-saving mission.